 But remember, it's not all about the price.
 Reading list after list of reasons why potential buyers back out – budget, or rather the lack of it, doesn't top any of them.
 Sure, in some cases the prospect just can't afford your offer.
 Then the sale is dead.
 But in most cases, the monetary resources are there.
 The problem is instead that no one wants to put their neck on the line for something they're not 100% confident about.
 Top sales pros are experts at creating urgency and then helping people get creative about coming up with the money when the product is genuinely beneficial for them.

 This one is a bit trickier.
+The number of people involved in B2B solutions purchases has climbed from an average of 5.4 in 2015 to 6.8 in 2017.
 In full transparency, we don't know who signs off on hiring a new recruitment company at company X. However, feeding in essential data about current employees and decision makers from LinkedIn, we have created a feature that makes it as easy as possible for you to find out if you're connected to anyone within a specific company.

 Under the tab "Employees+LinkedIn" you can see both your first- and second-degree connections with employees at a specific company.